Did you know that the average cost of a funeral today can be over $10,000?

 But in saying that, most of us want to buy a beautiful urn.

-You don’t have to confine yourself to the pricey urns for sale at the funeral home.
+You don’t have to confine yourself to a heavily marked up urn for sale at funeral homes.

 Instead, have look online for some excellent quality cremation urns.